ytterbium14/Astro-Data-Modelling-and-Intrepretation-Progress/README.md

 WEEK 1

 The answer for the rolling 2 die problem is in rolling2die.ipynb and for the strings lie in string_sort.ipynb.
-Here I have given a sample stringlist.csv file where sample input can be stored.
+Here I have given a sample stringlist.csv file where sample input can be stored.The answer is in the pdf named answer.